 Use A Small Room

-Of course, these rooms don’t typically have soundproofing materials, so if you don’t have acoustic foam panels to stick to the walls, the quality isn’t going to be outstanding.
+Of course, these rooms don’t typically have soundproofing materials, so the quality isn’t outstanding if you don’t have acoustic foam panels to stick to the walls.

 Still, recording a podcast in a small room is better than recording a podcast in a large room.
-Just make sure that you can record the podcast with the door shut to prevent the sound from leaking and echoing outside the room.
+Just ensure you can record the podcast with the door shut to prevent the sound from leaking and echoing outside the room.

-We recommend using a walk-in wardrobe that is filled with hanging clothes as a makeshift podcasting booth because the clothes should add a nice amount of density to create soundproofing.
+We recommend using a walk-in wardrobe filled with hanging clothes as a makeshift podcasting booth because the clothes should add a nice amount of density to create soundproofing.

 If you’re recording in another small room, like a pantry, then try to cover the shelves and objects with blankets to provide some sort of soundproofing.